moq-wg/warp-streaming-format/draft-ietf-moq-warp.md

 Location: T    Required: Optional   JSON Type: Number

-A number identifying the temporal layer/sub-layer encoding of the track, starting with 0 for the base layer, and increasing with higher temporal fidelity.
+A number identifying the temporal layer/sub-layer encoding of the track, starting with 0 for the base layer, and increasing by 1 for the next higher temporal fidelity.

 ### Spatial ID {#spatialid}
 Location: T    Required: Optional   JSON Type: Number

-A number identifying the spatial layer encoding of the track, starting with 0 for the base layer, and increasing with higher fidelity.
+A number identifying the spatial layer encoding of the track, starting with 0 for the base layer, and increasing by 1 for the next higher fidelity.

 ### Codec {#codec}
 Location: T    Required: Optional   JSON Type: String